OfficeDev/Microsoft-Teams-Samples/samples/tab-channel-group-config-page-auth/csharp/README.md

 4) Setup your API permissions.
 This is what your application is allowed to request permission to access.
    - Visit Manage > API Permissions
    - Make sure you have the following Graph permissions enabled: email, offline_access, openid, profile, and User.Read.
-   - Our SSO flow will give you access to the first 4 permissions, and we will have to exchange the token server-side to get an elevated token for the profile permission              (for example, if we want access to the user's profile photo).

-5) Expose an API that will give the Teams desktop, web and mobile clients access to the permissions above
-   - Visit Manage > Expose an API
-   - Add a scope and give it a scope name of access_as_user.
-Your API url should look like this: api://contoso.ngrok.io/{appID}/access_as_user.
-In the "who can consent"               step, enable it for "Admins and users".
-Make sure the state is set to "enabled".
-   - Next, add two client applications.
-This is for the Teams desktop/mobile clients and the web client.
-      - 5e3ce6c0-2b1f-4285-8d4b-75ee78787346
-      - 1fec8e78-bce4-4aaf-ab1b-5451cc387264

 6)  __*This step is specific to Teams.*__
     - **Edit** the `manifest.json` contained in the  `teamsAppManifest` folder to replace your Microsoft App Id (that was created when you registered your tab earlier) *everywhere* you see the place holder string `<<YOUR-MICROSOFT-APP-ID>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)